The Best Things To Do at New River Gorge: Hiking, History & More

 The New River Gorge Bridge is the most famous element of the park and can be enjoyed from views across the gorge, views from below and even by walking on the catwalk below it.
 You will drive across the bridge to get around the area, but don’t expect to be able to enjoy the views while driving.
-Take some time to visit at least one overlook to take in the architectural beauty of the bridge.
+Take some time to visit at least one overlook, so you can take in the architectural beauty of the bridge.

 - At 876 feet tall, the New River Gorge Bridge is the third highest bridge in the United States and the 13th highest bridge in the world.

 - The bridge took three years to build and was completed in 1977.
 The bridge is the longest single arch bridge in the Western hemisphere and the 3rd longest single arch bridge in the world.

 - Once a year, the Bridge closes to traffic and people visit from all over to participate in Bridge Day.
 On Bridge Day, people base jump and rappel from the top of the bridge to the bottom of the gorge and 1000’s of people come to watch. - You can also zipline from the Bridge’s catwalk on this day only.
 Bridge Day is scheduled to occur October 15th, 2022 after being cancelled in 2020 and 2021.

 Head to the Canyon Rim Visitor Center for views of the gorge and information about the park.
 There is a deck attached to the back of the visitor center that has beautiful views of the New River.